matheuscscp/pimenta-judge/README.md

 #### File `clarifications.txt`
 ```
-global A "Question available to all teams" "Answer"
+global A "Problem A question available to all teams" "Answer"
-team1username C "Question privately answered to team1username" "Answer"
+team1username C "Problem C question privately answered to team1username" "Answer"
 ```

 ### Optionally added by contest owner